 Officers and Directors

-- Kimberly O. Dennis, Chairman (President, Searle Freedom Trust)
+- Kimberly O. Dennis, Chairman of the Board; President and CEO, Searle Freedom Trust

-- James Piereson, Vice Chairman (President, William E. Simon Foundation)
+- James Piereson, Vice Chairman of the Board; President, William E. Simon Foundation

-- William J. Hume (Chairman of the Board, Basic American, Inc.)
+- William J. Hume, Director, Chairman of the Board, Basic American, Inc.

 Resources and Articles